The latest digital imaging equipment has revolutionised dermatology in general and skin cancer management in particular.

 The increased accuracy this brings helps to reduce surgical biopsies and improve detection of early stage cancers.
 This is important in monitoring patients at high risk of skin cancer, in particular melanoma.

 Melanoma can be a life threatening condition, not least without early detection.
-Monitoring is valuable for a range of patients, with a history of sunburn, red hair, previous organ transplants, or melanoma gene mutations.
+Monitoring is helpful for a range of patients, with a history of sunburn, red hair, previous organ transplants, or melanoma gene mutations.

 Children of parents who have suffered from melanoma are also a high risk group, especially if they see a number of moles appear post puberty.
 Ensuring they are monitored matters and in the event there is an issue, paediatric melanoma treatment is available.